Click on any question below to view the answers.

 When finding the right storage facility there are questions to think about, you should think about the security in place at the location and the ability to access your chosen storage facility.
 It is important to find out the days and times you are allowed access to the premises, to ensure your requirements are met by the storage company.
 A good storage facility will boast Nsi Gold CCTV monitoring.
 The whole premises will be fenced completely and well lit.
 Also find out whether you will be the only person who is able to access your self-storage unit, and if it is possible to drive directly to your unit, if there isn’t then you will need to check if there is sufficient equipment such as trolleys or fork lifts to help take objects to and from your car.

 It is always worth finding out whether they have any other storage space available for rental such as office or workspace.
 It is important to understanding the flexibility of the storage company, if their storage rental is flexible it allows for any sudden changes that need to be made to the arrangement.
 Whether the storage needs are for work, home relocation, or for the safe keeping of tools/hobby paraphernalia, these factors are important to find out and understand when looking for storage.

-To maximise the space within your self-storage container, vertical stacking will use less floor space.
+To maximise the space within your self-storage unit, vertical stacking will use less floor space.

 Dismantling larger items where possible will also create more space as they can be stored easier.
 Folding bedding and towels and placing them cupboards or wardrobes will also save on space.
 Mattresses and sofas can also be stored upright, increasing the floor space.
 Using up any empty drawers, cupboards or suitcases is a savvy way of saving space!

-Making a list of everything you place within the storage container will make it easier to find items later.
+Making a list of everything you place within the storage unit will make it easier to find items later.
 Organisation will help in the long run.